nakulmody/coe-332-midterm_project/midterm_project/README.md

 ## Description

-The purpose of this folder is to introduce ourselves to web APIs and learn how to incorporate them into our scripts to reduce the load on users.
+The purpose of this folder is to introduce ourselves to redis databases and learn how to incorporate them into our scripts and web APIs to perform higher level computations.

-In this folder, we interact with a web API to injest data from the ISS website and perform summary statistics on them.
+In this folder, we interact with a web API and a redis database to injest data from the ISS website and push to database and eventually perform summary statistics on them.

 This application uses docker, so please ensure you have that library.